someoneus/script/README.md

 # script hub
 roblox script hub i made

-all this scripts are not mine
+all these scripts are not mine

 credit to xHeptc for the library